-Around the State

-Starting immediately, we are asking you and your council to email us details about your events, activities, things you are involved in each month so that we can share ideas amongst councils showing all the many good works we are doing across the state, both big and small.
-Whether that be helping an injured neighbor farmer to do field work, building a ramp for an elderly Knight or parishioner in need or any charitable program/project your council is doing to ultimately help others.
-Photos are also requested and will be included along with your event/project as part of your credit towards year-end awards and other State Council recognition.
+We have reserved a new section on our state website www.nebraskakofc.org titled "Around the State" to highlight all the many good things councils around the state are doing.
+Throughout the fraternal year, we are asking you to email us (pr@kofcne.com) details about your council events and activities you are involved in so that we can share ideas amongst councils and showcase the many good works being done...whether that be helping an injured farmer to do field work, building a ramp or bringing groceries to an elderly parishioner or any charitable program/project your council is doing to ultimately help others.
+Photos are also requested and will be included along with your event/project details.
+You will also receive credits towards possible year-end awards and other State Council recognition.